 Investing in innovation is investing in the option to launch a new business.
 Even if it might fail or we decide against it in the long run, the option still has value!

-This is a deep topic (as is all innovation accounting) where I have been heavily influenced by my conversations with David Binetti.
-For those that are interested in calculating the value of innovation options, I’d recommend a conversation with him and to check out his new project called Innovation Options.
+This is a deep topic (as is all innovation accounting) where we have been heavily influenced by conversations with David Binetti.
+For those that are interested in calculating the value of innovation options, we recommend a conversation with him plus check out his project called Innovation Options.

-You won’t be disappointed and yes, I’d be happy to introduce you.
+You won’t be disappointed and yes, we’d be happy to introduce you.